skarmic/intro-to-kubernetes-workshop/labs/install-the-client-tools.md

 Note: if you don't yet have a Google Cloud project created, then follow the signup instructions [here](https://cloud.google.com/compute/docs/signup).

+Note:You must enable the Google Compute Engine API for your project via the google developer console.

 Grab the service account docs from here:

 [Google Service Account Docs](https://developers.google.com/console/help/new/#serviceaccounts)